• Facebook

 This highly ornate building close to the Teatro Olimpico at the eastern end of the Corso Palladio holds the city’s biggest art collection.
 The colonnaded exterior, once again, resembles a Greek or Roman temple, while the interior rooms and hallways are decorated with beautiful frescoes and stuccowork.

-Inside you’ll find paintings from medieval times up to the 18th century, including some beautiful works by Tintoretto, Giambattista Tiepolo and Jacopo Sansovino.
+Inside are tons of paintings from medieval times up to the 18th century, including some beautiful works by Tintoretto, Giambattista Tiepolo and Jacopo Sansovino.
 In the basement you can have a look at the recently excavated original foundations of the building as well as the former servant’s quarters of the palace.

 The individual entrance fee is 7€.
 Check the opening times here.